-The Trust reported a cash inflow of £72,000 for the year and £77,000 on a group basis.
-This was due to an unexpected legacy receipt of £50,000.
-Overall the trustees do not believe that this alone will secure the future of the charity and as such they have taken steps to restructure the debt.
-The trustees are of the view that the restructuring of secured debt, together with the legacy income and measures taken subsequent to the year-end to reduce operating costs (see note 27) have secured the immediate future of the Trust for the next 12 to 18 months and that on this basis the charity is a going concern.
+b) Preparation of the accounts on a going concern basis

+The trustees are of the view that the restructuring of secured debt and measures taken subsequent to the year-end to report operating costs (see note 25) have secured the immediate future of the Trust for the next 12 to 18 months and that on this basis the assessment of the trustees is that the charity is a going concern.

-The uncertain economic outlook and willingness of the public to purchase admission and theatre tickets is a significant area of financial uncertainty which the trustees have mitigated by reviewing the artistic programme and a pricing policy that encourages group bookings and provides discounts to the public willing to buy season tickets for performances.
-The trustees remain in regular contact with sponsoring local authorities to secure their on-going financial support.
+The slow recovery in living standards has affected the willingness of the public to purchase admission and theatre tickets is a significant area of financial uncertainty.
+The trustees have taken action and reviewed the artistic programme and implemented a pricing policy that encourages group bookings and provides discounts to the public willing to buy season tickets for performances.
+The trustees remain in regular contact with sponsoring local authorities (see note 13) to secure their on-going financial support.

-d) Group financial statements
+c) Group financial statements

 The financial statements consolidate the results of the charity and its wholly owned subsidiary HTC Ltd on a line-by-line basis.
+Income recognition policies